ik-manuel/100DaysOfCodingLaravel/100 DaysOfCode Log.md

 🚀 I learned:
 ✅ Migrations: how to create and run database migrations to manage schema changes.
 ✅ Seeders: how to seed database with initial data.

+Day 10

+🚀 Today, I recap on the things I have learned from day 1:
+✅ Create a new Laravel project
+✅ Revisit  Laravel documentation on topic I have treated (Controller, Route, and Model.
+✅ Created few migration for the new project file